 Certification of the C. G. Jung Institute to train analysts is granted by The International Association of Analytical Psychology.
-The Institute is accredited as a psychoanalytic training institute by the The American Board for Accreditation in Psychoanalysis, Inc. The C. G. Jung Institute of Chicago is approved by the American Psychological Association to sponsor continuing education credits for psychologists.
-The C. G. Jung Institute maintains responsibility for this program and its content.
-The Institute is approved by the Illinois Department of Professional Regulation for social workers, marriage and family therapists, and professional counselors.
+The Institute is accredited as a psychoanalytic training institute by the The American Board for Accreditation in Psychoanalysis, Inc. The Institute is approved by the Illinois Department of Professional Regulation to provide continuing education (CE) credit for social workers, marriage and family therapists, and professional counselors.
+The C. G. Jung Institute of Chicago maintains responsibility for this program and its content.